hashicorp/terraform/website/source/docs/configuration/interpolation.html.md

       in this file are _not_ interpolated.
 The contents of the file are read as-is.

+  * `format(format, args...)` - Formats a string according to the given format.
+The syntax for the format is standard `sprintf` syntax.
+      Good documentation for the syntax can be [found here](http://golang.org/pkg/fmt/).
+      Example to zero-prefix a count, used commonly for naming servers:
+      `format("web-%03d", count.index+1)`.

   * `join(delim, list)` - Joins the list with the delimiter.
 A list is only possible with splat variables from resources with a count greater than one.
 Example: `join(",", aws_instance.foo.*.id)`